edinburgh-napier/set09121/labs/lab4/tileEngine_2.md

 }
 ```

-Most of this function is taken up by a range check (Where we throw an exception, new thing!).
+Most of this function is taken up by a range check (Where we throw an exception like we have been earlier).
 The real calculation is in that last line.
-The secret is to multiply the Y coordinate by the length and add the X. Don't continue on unless you understand why and how this works, it gets more difficult from here on out.
+The secret is to multiply the Y coordinate by the tile map width, and add the X. **Don't continue on unless you understand why and how this works, it gets more difficult from here on out.
+Remember to ask for help if you need it!**

 Doing the same, but with a screen-space coordinate is not any different.
 However as we are dealing with floats now, we must check it's a positive number first, then we can convert to grid-space, and call our above function.
 Again, don't continue on unless you understand why and how this works.